An interviewer holds a clipboard, while the interview has their hands clasped on the table over a notepad

 This trend is indicative of two things – talent pools are limited, and professionals are harder to attract, as they’re not moving between jobs in the same way as many did through the ‘Great Resignation’.

-In this article, I’ll delve behind the 4 key trends impacting STEM recruitment today, while providing actionable guidance to help you gain access to the talent you need to power your organisation’s success.
+In this article, I’ll delve behind the four key trends impacting STEM recruitment today while providing actionable guidance to help you gain access to the talent you need to power your organisation’s success.

 1. The advent of AI in STEM

-From operations to drug discovery, AI’s role in STEM is set to grow as more businesses make use of its vital ability to navigate uncertainty with rapid and agile data driven solutions.
+From operations to drug discovery, AI’s role in STEM is set to grow as more businesses use its vital ability to navigate uncertainty with rapid and agile data-driven solutions.

 The increased use of AI in STEM isn’t something that most professionals are equipped for.
 According to the World Economic Forum, 60% of workers will require additional training before 2027 to keep up with the pace of digitalisation and AI.
 Early exposure to forward-thinking technology can make an organisation stand out from the crowd to candidates and help feed into a powerful talent strategy.